 Bruce has been a civil litigator, in private practice since 1985, having served as a shareholder/partner in several of New Jersey’s largest litigation law firms.

 Bruce served as a judicial clerk to the Honorable George Farrell, III, Superior Court of NJ (1984 - 1985) and also to the Honorable Calvin Wilson, Court of Common Pleas, Philadelphia, PA (1983).
 Mr. Zamost was a legislative aide in the U.S. House of Representatives, Washington, DC.

 Bruce was a volunteer trial lawyer with Trial Lawyers Care, Inc., whose purpose was to donate legal expertise to the victims and families of the events of 9/11.
 Mr. Zamost serves on the security committee of the Eastern Regional High School in Voorhees, NJ.
-Bruce has served as a Civil Trial Preparation Instructor for NJ Institute for Continuing Legal Education and as a lecturer for the American Inns of Court as well as for the Association of Trial Lawyers of America (ATLA), now the American Association for Justice (AAJ).
+Bruce has served as a Civil Trial Preparation Instructor for NJ Institute for Continuing Legal Education (ICLE) and as a lecturer for the American Inns of Court as well as for the Association of Trial Lawyers of America (ATLA), now the American Association for Justice (AAJ).
 He is an author of Civil Trial Litigation and Insurance Company Bad Faith for the National Business Institute, Inc. (1998, 2004).
 The NJ Bar Association appointed Bruce to serve as the South Jersey liaison to its Pro Bono Task Force.